Tune in to use collections, playlists for your data

 Collections introduce the ability to curate content from across various projects—helping users navigate and find the content they need in the context of how they need to use it.
 You can promote specific content to help new users find relevant data, align content to workflow processes for easier reviewing or archiving, and even use collections in meetings and quarterly reviews to ensure everyone is referencing the same dashboards.

 Collections function as lists—you aren’t making copies of your assets, moving them in or out of their project folders, or changing any security permissions.
-You can keep a collection private just for you, or make it public so others can search for and use it, too.
+You can keep a collection private just for you, or grant view permissions so others can search for and use it, too.
 And the same content can be added to different collections, helping keep data conversations centered around a single source of truth.

 Getting started with collections

-Once collections are enabled for your Tableau Online site, you’ll see a new option in the left navigation for collections.
-Here, you’ll find all the collections you have access to—the ones you own and the ones in your site that have been made public.
-You can also see the collections you own on a tab in My Content.
+Starting in Tableau 2021.2, you’ll see a new option in the left navigation for collections.
+Here, you’ll find all the collections you have access to—the ones you own and the ones you've been given permissions to view.
+You can also see just the collections you own on the My Collections tab.

 As long as you’re a licensed user on a site, you can create a collection!
 Click the New Collection button at the top of the collections page to create your collection and edit the default name.
 As you browse through projects, add content to your collection right from the item’s action menu.

 You can add many kinds of data assets from your site to a collection, including workbooks, Prep flows, and even data roles.
-Currently, you can’t add a collection to another collection, or add custom views, databases, and tables.
+Currently, you can’t add a collection to another collection, or add Ask Data lenses, custom views, databases, and tables.

 Just like playlists, you can share collections and help others find the data you’ve curated for specific projects, meetings, or tasks.
 By default, collections are made private so that only you (and administrators) can see them.

-Even though the collection is public, the security permissions for each of the items within it won’t change—people will only see the data they have access to.
+Even though you've granted view access to the collection, the security permissions for each of the items within it won’t change—people will only see the data they have access to.